Maria's Cookbook

 • 4 cups water

-• A small bunch of parsley, chopped
+• A small bunch parsley, chopped

 • 1 cup shredded collard greens (optional, for serving)